 - Facial expressions

 Cultivate enough self-awareness to modulate unintended communication and recognize how others perceive you.

 7. Resist the Urge to “Win”

 Unless you’re on a debate team, most conversations don’t have to end with a winner being declared.
 Communication is not a competition.
 Use your interactions as an opportunity to learn and grow.

 Let’s assume you’ve taken some giant steps.
 First, you recognized the need for better communication.
 Then, you started working toward that goal.
 Yet, somehow, it just ain’t happening.
 Perhaps you still feel your interactions are shallow or fraught with misunderstanding.

 Don’t despair.
 This is not unusual and, in these troubling, socially-distant times, growing more common by the day.
 There is no shame in asking for help.
 There’s no shame in accepting that you’ve hit a snag in your efforts to connect meaningfully.

 Committing to regular sessions with a skilled guide is a proven path toward developing the skills you need.
 You’ll identify self-sabotaging patterns, discover fresh ideas, and practice new approaches.
-Whether it’s in-person or via video chat, it all begins with a consultation.
+Learn how job and career support can help you improve your communication, it all begins with an individual counseling consultation.
 Please contact me soon.